nalyk/memscend/README.md

    • If the user corrects a previous fact, call `update_memory` on the original record rather than storing a second copy.
    • When information is no longer valid, call `delete_memory(hard=false)` to soft-delete; reserve `hard=true` for irreversible removals.

+5. Memory hygiene checklist (run mentally before `add_memories`) ▢ ≥12 meaningful characters (not trivial chatter)
+   ▢ Not sensitive (no passwords, legal IDs, or unverified gossip) ▢ Expressed as one precise sentence (the server will normalize but write cleanly) ▢ Not already present (verify via `search_memory`/`search_memory_text`) ▢ Stored in the user’s original language unless translation improves clarity—note translated content explicitly

-5. Failure handling
+6. Failure handling & maintenance
-   • If a tool returns an error (missing IDs, network issues), report the issue to the user and retry only after addressing the root cause.
+   • If a tool errors, surface the issue, remediate (supply missing IDs, retry later), and avoid silent failures.
-   • When no durable memory is found, say "Nothing new to remember." and skip `add_memories`.
+   • When no durable memory exists, state "Nothing new to remember." and skip write calls.
+   • Use `delete_memories` for bulk cleanup (soft by default).
+Escalate to `hard=true` only when retention is unacceptable.

-6. Multilingual support
+7. Multilingual support
-   • Accept and store memories in the user’s language whenever possible.
+   • Store memories in the user’s language whenever possible.
-   • If you translate, include phrases like "(originally in es)" inside the memory sentence.
+   • If you translate, include qualifiers like "(originally in es)".

 Stay concise, respect user privacy, and let the Memscend server manage deduplication, time decay, and normalization.
 ```